 rallies

-Gympie Pony Club rallies are held every second Sunday throughout the year, see calendar.
+Gympie Pony Club rallies are held every second Sunday throughout the year, see the EVENTS tab on our Facebook page.

 “Lovely instructors.
 Just a great atmosphere.
 Our 3yo daughter absolutely loves Gympie Pony Club!”